aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/master-aspose-email-java-calendar-events/_index.md

 A: Yes, you can export to iCalendar (`.ics`) and other formats using the appropriate API methods.

 **Q: What is the maximum size of a PST file I can create?**
-A: With the Unicode format (`FileFormatVersion.Unicode`), PST files can grow up to 2 TB, limited only by disk space.
+A: With the Unicode format (`FileFormatVersion.Unicode`), PST files can grow up to 2 TB, limited only by available disk space.

 ---

-**Last Updated:** 2025-12-24
+**Last Updated:** 2026-02-24
 **Tested With:** Aspose.Email for Java 25.4 (jdk16 classifier)
 **Author:** Aspose